zh4ui/avtcore-multiplex-guidelines/draft-ietf-avtcore-multiplex-guidelines.md

 quality simulcast version which only premium users are allowed to access.
-The mechanism preventing a receiver from getting the high quality stream can be based on the stream being encrypted with a key that user can't access without paying premium, having the key-management limit access to the key.
+The mechanism preventing a receiver from getting the high quality stream can be based on the stream being encrypted with a key that user can\'t access without paying premium, having the key-management limit access to the key.

 [SRTP](#RFC3711) has no special functions for dealing with different